shaovoon/forloopbenchmark/README.md

 ## Visual C++ 2017 (15.4 Update) result

 Please ignore the sum result.
 I display resultant sum to prevent compiler from optimizing away for loop.
-Visual C++ vectorize the code with SSE2.
+Visual C++ vectorized the code with SSE2.

 ```
  Increment For Loop:  599ms, sum:500000500000